An integrable hierarchy associated with loop extension of $\mathbb{Z}_2^2$-graded $\mathfrak{osp}(1|2)$: -KdV equation and conserved quantities

 \subsection{Conserved charges for $\Z2$-KdV and $\Z2$-mKdV equations}

 We demonstrate the computation of conserved charges described in \S \ref{SEC:Charges}.
-To this end, it is convenient to switch from the principal gradation \eqref{PrincipleG} to the homogeneous gradation \eqref{HomoG}.
-This does not alter the resulting $\Z2$-KdV equation, since there is an injective homomorphism between the two gradations $ f : \g \to \g $ defined by
+To this end, {we switch from the principal gradation \eqref{PrincipleG} to the homogeneous gradation \eqref{HomoG}, since the computation of conserved charges becomes much easier. } This does not alter the resulting $\Z2$-KdV equation, since there is an injective homomorphism between the two gradations $ f : \g \to \g $ defined by

 In the homogeneous gradation, the Lax operator takes the form

 Its matrix representation in the six-dimensional module introduced in \S \ref{SEC:Charges} is given by the following form:

 We consider the conserved charges derived from the current